-A number of studies show that equatorward propagation of extratropical waves can excite tropical waves (e.g., Webster and Holton 1982; Kiladis 1998; Matthews and Kiladis 1999; Yang et al.2007c; Yang and Hoskins 2013).
-The meridional propagation of Rossby wave activity is proportional to the product of the zonal and meridional wavenumbers (Hoskins and Karoly 1981).
-Including a wave amplitude squared factor, meridional propagation can be measured by the horizontal momentum flux $\begin{bmatrix} u^v^ \end{bmatrix}$.
+A number of studies show that equatorward propagation of extratropical waves can excite tropical waves (e.g. Webster and Holton, 1982; Kiladis, 1998; Matthews and Kiladis, 1999; Yang et al., 2007c; Yang and Hoskins, 2013).
+The meridional propagation of Rossby wave activity is proportional to the product of the zonal and meridional wave numbers (Hoskins and Karoly, 1981).
+Including a wave amplitude squared factor, meridional propagation can be measured by the horizontal momentum flux $[u^v^]$.
 The brackets normally refer to a zonal average and the star to a deviation from this.
 With a variation of the ambient flow with longitude, a more local definition of the average defined by the bracket is more appropriate for the present purpose.
-In this paper the brackets will refer to a region averaged between 60° west and east of the v extremum in the region of interest, and the star will refer to the deviation from this.
+In this article the brackets will refer to a region averaged between 60° west and east of the v extremum in the region of interest, and the star will refer to the deviation from this.

 It will turn out to be useful in the analysis to be able to diagnose the absorption and reflection of Rossby waves.
-Following, for example, Hoskins and Karoly (1981) and Yang and Hoskins (1996), and considering slowly varying nearly zonal flow on the sphere, Rossby wave propagation for a particular zonal wavenumber k is possible if it is possible to choose meridional wavenumber l such that corresponding to $k=k_c$, the implied l becomes infinite and wave absorption is predicted.
-Where $K_m=k$, which will be denoted by $k=k_r$, l becomes zero and reflection is predicted.
-In particular if the meridional gradient of absolute vorticity is zero, then β_m is zero and all zonal wavenumbers are reflected before this latitude.
+Following, for example, Hoskins and Karoly (1981) and Yang and Hoskins (1996), and considering slowly varying nearly zonal flow on the sphere, Rossby wave propagation for a particular zonal wave number k is possible if it is possible to choose meridional wave